Back

 team members improving adaptability skills at work

 This goes hand in hand with having a growth mindset.
 Curiosity opens doors, lights up our knowledge, and absorbs what is needed.
-When seeing the world through curious eyes, there will be many hidden treasures everywhere.
+When seeing the world through curious eyes, many hidden treasures will be everywhere.

 We ask more questions, seek more knowledge and understanding, and apprehend the world around us.
 And there is no difference between being able to comprehend the world and being able to understand its dynamism.